TEXT-S&P summary: Ukraine

 In our opinion, the two are not mutually exclusive.
 A lower gas price contract with Gazprom could offset the need for domestically imposed gas price hikes and may result in the IMF resuming disbursements under the program.
 However, Ukraine's current relationship with Russia (BBB/Stable/A-3) is tense.
 It seems unlikely to us that a deal to lower the price of gas imports will be made without Ukraine giving up control of key energy infrastructure assets.
 Ukraine wants to cut its gas imports to 27 billion cubic meters in 2012 from an estimated 40 billion in 2011, and lower the price to around $250 per cubic meter from an expected average of over $400 in 2012.
 Gazprom has rejected these demands, arguing that the terms of the 2009 agreement must be honored.

 So far, the Ukraine government has not clearly indicated its course of action.
-However, our base case reflects our expectation that domestic gas prices will be hiked to some extent in order to reduce the deficit at Naftogaz, once parliamentary elections have taken place on Oct.
-28, 2012.
-As a result, we expect inflation to accelerate at the end of 2012 having decelerated sharply to average 1.7% in January-May 2012 from an average of 8% in 2011.
-We expect GDP growth and general government and current account deficits to average 4.0%, 3.5%, and 5.0% respectively over the period to 2015.
-At the same time, we expect foreign currency reserves to decline further as the central bank intervenes to prevent hryvnia depreciation.
+However, our base case reflects our expectation that domestic gas prices will be hiked to some extent in order to reduce the deficit at Naftogaz--although we do not currently factor in the full 50% price increase required by the IMF.
+As a result, we expect inflation to return to double digits in 2012 from an average 8% in 2011.
+We expect GDP growth and general government and current account deficits to average 4%, 3%, and 5% respectively over the period to 2015.
+At the same time, we expect foreign currency reserves to decline further as the central bank intervenes to prevent significant hyrvnia depreciation.
 Meanwhile, the financial system continues to be vulnerable, with NPLs at around 40% of total loans.

 In our view, the government is currently unwilling to pay the interest rates required to access international capital markets.
-At the same time, the government has found it necessary to diversify its debt issuance strategy in the domestic market away from straight hryvnia-denominated debt.
-Since the beginning of 2012 it has been issuing U.S.-dollar-denominated domestic T-bills, while there has been little demand for the government's other recent innovation (in December 2011) of hryvnia-denominated debt indexed to exchange-rate movements.
+At the same time, the government has found it necessary to diversify its debt issuance strategy in the domestic market away from straight hyrvnia-denominated debt.
+Since the beginning of 2012 it has been issuing U.S.-dollar-denominated domestic T-bills, while there has been little demand for the government's other recent innovation (in December 2011) of hyrvnia-denominated debt indexed to exchange-rate movements.
 At the same time, the interest rate to be paid on these government securities is increasing, highlighting the difficult financing environment the government is currently facing.
-The yield on government hryvnia-denominated T-bills placed on the primary market has risen to 13.7% in April 2012, up from 10.0% in December 2011.
+The yield on government securities has risen to 9.3% on one-year U.S. dollar denominated T-bills issued Feb.
+21, 2012, up from 8.8% on Dec.
+16, 2011.
+The government paid 13.70% on six-month hryvnia denominated T-bills issued Feb.
+28, 2012, up from 9.75% in December 2011.

-We estimate the Ukrainian economy as a whole has around $50 billion in external debt due to be refinanced during 2012.
+Over-and-above the government's gross refinancing need for 2012 (estimated at about $10 billion, $2 billion of which is maturing external debt), the Ukrainian economy as a whole has around $50 billion in external debt due to be refinanced during 2012.
 Private sector companies other than banks hold the majority of Ukraine's external debt (51%), followed by the public sector (28%), and banks (21%).
-The government and National Bank of Ukraine (NBU) have around $2.6 billion in external debt to repay to the IMF and World Bank in the second half of 2012.
-At the same time, the government's external refinancing needs have been marginally eased by the renegotiation of its $2 billion loan from Russian bank VTB (BBB/Stable/A-3; see Fiscal Analysis section below).

 The increased risk aversion to Ukrainian government securities has occurred despite the implementation of modest structural reforms of the tax code and pension system (see "Ukraine Long-Term Foreign-Currency Rating Affirmed At 'B+'; Local-Currency Rating Lowered To 'B+'; Outlook Stable," published Sept.
 13, 2011), which we view as likely to improve economic growth prospects, while placing public finances on a more sustainable footing.
-Also, we estimate that the general government deficit including financial support for Naftogaz was reduced to 4.2% of GDP in 2011, from 6.5% in 2010, as the government curbed spending in light of tighter financing conditions.
+Also, official data indicates that the cash-based consolidated budget deficit improved significantly to about 2.7% of GDP in 2011 from 6.6% in 2010, as the government curbed spending in light of tighter financing conditions.

+Our local currency rating is equalized with our foreign currency rating because monetary policy options, which underpin a sovereign's greater flexibility in its own currency, are constrained by Ukraine's high inflation and managed exchange rate.
+Our T&C assessment is equalized with the sovereign foreign currency rating to reflect our opinion that the likelihood of the sovereign restricting access to foreign exchange needed by Ukraine-based non-sovereign issuers for debt service is similar to the likelihood of the sovereign defaulting on its foreign currency obligations.
+The government has a history of using restrictions on access to foreign exchange as a policy tool and may, in our view, use such restrictions more extensively in a downside scenario.

 Outlook